python/typeshed/tests/README.md

 in the `CONTRIBUTING.md` document.
 In particular, you have to run with Python 3.9+.

-In order for `pytype_test` and `pyright_test` to work correctly, some third-party stubs may require dependencies external to typeshed to be installed in your virtual environment prior to running the test.
+In order for `pytype_test` and `pyright_test` to work correctly, some third-party stubs may require extra dependencies external to typeshed to be installed in your virtual environment prior to running the test.
 You can list or install all of a stubs package's external dependencies using the following script:
 ```bash